 Professor Filippini earned his bachelor's degree in Chemistry and Physics from Harvard in 2002 and his Ph.D. in Physics from Berkeley in 2008.
 His doctoral work focused on the search for dark matter interactions in subterranean detectors.
 As a postdoctoral researcher at Caltech he developed balloon-borne and terrestrial instruments to measure the polarization of the cosmic microwave background radiation.
-He joined the faculty of the University of Illinois in 2014.
+He joined the faculty of the University of Illinois in December 2014.

 My research interests lie at the intersection between the universe's workings on its largest and smallest scales.
 We can now recount the life story of our cosmos in remarkable detail, yet our data reveal a humbling degree of ignorance about its workings.
 Our universe appears to be filled with forms of matter and energy unlike anything on Earth, and many key aspects of cosmic evolution remain to be understood.
 Solving these mysteries will demand new fundamental physics, and measurements at the "cosmic frontier" are poised to play a central role.

-My work to date has employed novel sub-Kelvin detectors to address two mysteries of our cosmos: What is the nature of the dark matter that governs the dynamics of large-scale structure?
+My work to date has employed novel sub-Kelvin detector systems to address two mysteries of our cosmos: What is the nature of the dark matter that governs the dynamics of large-scale structure?
 What spurred the inflationary epoch that begins our narrative of cosmological history?
 This work bridges several sub-disciplines of physics and astrophysics, linking the grand questions of fundamental physics with the quantum phenomena that enable the most sensitive measurements.
 I am also broadly interested in new technologies and analysis techniques to address fundamental physics.